kdm9/2016-bodega-gbs/text/KDM_GBS-background-workflow.rst

         -t Emel-lb1234.stats        \
         -f Emel-lb1234_R1.fastq.gz  \
         -r Emel-lb1234_R2.fastq.gz  \
-        -I demuxed
+        -I demuxed/

 Axe will have demultiplexed reads into individual interleaved files, under the directory ``./demuxed``.
 Sample-wise read counts have been saved to the ``Emel-lb1234.stats`` file.
 The following R snippet can be used to generate a histogram of read counts across all samples.
 You can run it on the command line, or locally after downloading the stats file if you want to play around with other plots or stats.

 .. code-block:: R